andrasq/node-microreq/README.md

     noResListen: return as soon as the response header arrives, let the caller listen for `res.on('data')` and `res.on('end')`.

-The above options control the behavior of `micro-request`; all other options are sent on to `http`.
+The above options control the behavior of `microreq`; all other options are sent on to `http`.